 The word horse, in fact, is used as part of several other plant words, including horsemint, horseparsley, horsevetch, and horsechestnut.
 The word horse is used in this way to refer to something large and coarse, or rough.
 It can also have the additional connotation of strength.
 The term horseplay has similar origins, referring to a rough and rowdy type of playing with a lot of, uncouth, shall we say, physical contact.
 It is possible that horseradish, which is indeed a type of radish, may have been named in this way, so that horseradish would mean “large, course, and strong radish.”

 It has therefore been suggested, and judging by written sources, it is quite possible that English speakers were introduced to the root via Germany.
-The German word for horseradish was Meerrettich which is a compound of the words Mahre, meaning mare, or jade, and rettich meaning radish.
+The German word for horseradish was Meerrettich, mistooken to be a compound of the words Mahre, meaning mare, or jade, and rettich meaning radish.
 The German word mahre, is related to the English word mare, of course, and both rettich and radish come from the Latin word radix, meaning root.

 Because of the association of the original German word with a horse (a mare is an adult female horse), some etymologists believe that English speakers mistook the compound word meerrettich for two words, and translated them separately, replacing the word mare with horse.
 But, if this were true, we would expect to see some evidence of an earlier form of the word, mareradish, being used.
 We do not.
-Also, the origin of the meerrettich itself is disputed, and it may be that the word had nothing to do with a horse but instead was a corruption of the Latin word for horseradish, which was armoricea, meaning Armorican, or “from Brittany.”
+Also, the origin of the meerrettich itself is disputed, and.
+Rettich means radish, so that is no mystery, but the original meaning of meer is not clear.
+The word would seem to mean “sea radish” and it probably never had anything to do with a horse.
+However, it has been suggested that the word was a corruption of the Latin word for horseradish, which was armoricea, meaning Armorican, or “from Brittany.”